How to claim a student loan tax deduction

 Kela will not send you a decision if you have not taken out a student loan during your higher education studies.
 However, it is possible that you have used your right to a student loan tax deduction.
 Go to Kela's online customer service to check your status.

 University degrees completed outside Finland

-- Complete a Notification of degree completed in a foreign educational institution (OT 29).
+- Complete and print out a Notification of degree completed in a foreign educational institution (OT 29, PDF).

 - Send the form using the OmaKela e-service: